Per-Starke/NutritionRecSys/Documentation/docu_video_text.md

 ## Welcome & Introduction

 Welcome to the Recipe Recommender.
-It's an online software tool that makes personalized recipe recommendations that match your taste.
+It's an online software tool that provides personalized recipe recommendations that match your taste.
 It does that by analyzing ratings you provide for recipes.
 You can furthermore specify meal types and macronutrients you are looking for, and you'll get recommendations suiting your requirements.